DBTrenches/tsqlscheduler/README.md

 ## How it works

 The Task table holds one row for each task that should be executed in the context of that database.
 When an agent job is created from this task a job is created as a wrapper around the `scheduler.ExecuteTask` stored procedure.
 This procedure uses the metadata from the Task table to execute the TSQLCommand with `sp_executesql`.
 The InstanceId and TaskId are stored in the job description, encoded with JSON.

-Before the task is executed the Id of the instance, task, and execution are stored in the [`context_info`][context_info - BOL] object, which allows the task to be tracked via the [`scheduler.CurrentlyExecutingTasks`](src/tsqlScheduler/SQL/Views/CurrentlyExecutingTasks.sql) view.
+Before the task is executed the Id of the instance, task, and execution are stored in the [`context_info`][context_info - bol] object, which allows the task to be tracked via the [`scheduler.CurrentlyExecutingTasks`](src/tsqlScheduler/SQL/Views/CurrentlyExecutingTasks.sql) view.

 The auto-upsert logic uses the temporal table field `SysStartTime` on the Task table, and the agent job's last modified date, to determine which jobs require modification.

 ### Server Time

 **The server needs to be in the UTC time zone** for the solution to work correctly.
-This is due to the comparison of [`sysjobs.date_modified`][sysjobs - BOL] to `Task.SysStartTime` in the `UpsertJobsForAllTasks` procedure.  `SysStartTime` is always recorded in UTC, whereas `date_modified` uses the server time.
+This is due to the comparison of [`sysjobs.date_modified`][sysjobs - bol] to `Task.SysStartTime` in the `UpsertJobsForAllTasks` procedure. `SysStartTime` is always recorded in UTC, whereas `date_modified` uses the server time.
 If the server is not in UTC then there may be delays in job changes propagating to the agent job, or jobs may be recreated needlessly (depending on whether the server is ahead of or behind UTC).

-## PowerShell module references
+## PowerShell Module Reference

 In addition to installation, the tsqlScheduler module supports task management.
 All cmdlets that make changes support the `-WhatIf` switch.

-Database task management
+### Database task management

+These cmdlets support get/set/remove operations on tasks stored in a database.

-- Get-DatabaseTasks
+- `Get-DatabaseTasks`
-- Get-DatabaseTask
+- `Get-DatabaseTask`
-- Set-DatabaseTask
+- `Set-DatabaseTask`
-- Remove-DatabaseTask
+- `Remove-DatabaseTask`

-Folder task management (each task saved as as {TaskUid}.task.json file)
+### Folder task management

+These cmdlets support get/set/remove operations on tasks stored in the file system (they assume each task is saved as as {TaskUid}.task.json).

-- Get-FolderTasks
+- `Get-FolderTasks`
-- Get-FolderTask
+- `Get-FolderTask`
-- Set-FolderTask
+- `Set-FolderTask`
-- Remove-FolderTask
+- `Remove-FolderTask`

-Comparison
+### Comparison

-- Compare-TaskLists
-  - Takes a source and destination array of tasks, and returns a comparison object with 4 arrays - Add, Update, NoChange, and Remove
+This cmdlet compares two arrays of `Task` objects, returning a result object that contains Add, Update, NoChange, and Remove arrays.

+- `Compare-TaskLists`

-Sync
+### Sync

+These cmdlets sync tasks between the filesystem and the database (in any combination).
+They all support the `-WhatIf` switch.

+- `Sync-DatabaseToDatabase`
-- Sync-DatabaseToDatabase
+- `Sync-DatabaseToFolder`
-- Sync-DatabaseToFolder
+- `Sync-FolderToDatabase`
-- Sync-FolderToDatabase
+- `Sync-FolderToFolder`

+### Validation

+This cmdlet will validate all task files (`*.task.json`) are valid `Task` objects.
+Returns `$true` if there are no issues.
+Useful in a CI build to prevent any invalid tasks being checked in.

-- Sync-FolderToFolder
+- `Test-FolderTasks`

 ### Example sync code

-Assume we want to take a copy of our database and store it in a git repo on disk:
+Assume we want to take a copy of our database tasks and store them in a git repo on disk:

 ```powershell
 $common = @{ Database = "SchedulerDB"; Server = "ProdServer" }